Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

-see, e.g., \citet{elmegreen89,swinbank11}.
-Figure \ref{structure_f2} shows the resulting distribution of GMC sizes (\Re) for G1, for the two GMC mass spectra investigated here (see beginning of this Section).
-Upper and lower limits on cloud sizes of $\sim 0.07\,{\rm pc}$ and $\sim 60\,{\rm pc}$, respectively, are set by the maximum and minimum GMC masses and pressure in G1.
+\citep[e.g.,][]{elmegreen89,swinbank11}.
+Figure \ref{structure_f2} shows the resulting distribution of GMC radii in G1 (solid histogram).
+The minimum and maximal cloud radii found in G1 are $\sim 0.07\,{\rm pc}$ and $\sim 100\,{\rm pc}$, respectively, and are set by the pressure and the imposed limits on $m_{\rm GMC}$.

-Since observations have indicated that the shape of the GMC mass spectrum might be different at high redshift, in particular in gas-rich systems harbouring a high-pressure ISM and massive star-forming clumps of molecular gas \citep[e.g.][]{swinbank11,leroy15}, we examined the effects of adopting a different index, namely $\beta=1.5$, corresponding to virialized ($\sv\propto \sqrt{R}$) clouds \citep{padoan02}.
-The mass distribution resulting from this lower value of $\beta$ is more top-heavy than our adopted spectrum (see Figure \ref{structure_f1}), and as a result there are more clouds with sizes $R_{\rm GMC} \gtrsim 10\,{\rm pc}$ and fewer clouds at smaller radii (Figure \ref{structure_f2}).
-Yet, the total amount of molecular gas in our galaxies does not change significantly between $\beta = 1.8$ and $\beta = 1.5$, and we therefore conclude that our simulation results are robust against (reasonable) changes in the mass-spectrum.
+Observations have indicated that the shape of the GMC mass spectrum might be different in gas-rich systems where a high-pressure ISM leads to the characteristic mass of star-forming clumps of molecular gas being much higher than what is observed in normal spirals \citep[e.g.][]{swinbank11,leroy15}.
+In Section \ref{dif_ISM} we therefore examine the effects of adopting a more top-heavy GMC mass distribution, corresponding to $\beta=1.5$ (shown as dot-dashed histogram in Figure \ref{structure_f1}).
+The total amount of molecular gas in our galaxies does not change significantly between $\beta = 1.8$ and $\beta = 1.5$, and the CO simulation results are robust against (reasonable) changes in the mass-spectrum.

-As the final step, the GMCs are placed randomly around the position of their `parent' SPH particle, albeit with an inverse proportionality between radial displacement and mass of the GMC.
+The GMCs are placed randomly around the position of their `parent' SPH particle, albeit with an inverse proportionality between radial displacement and mass of the GMC.
 The latter is done in order to retain the mass distribution of the original galaxy simulation as best as possible.
 The GMCs are assigned the same bulk velocity, $\bar{v}$, \Z, \g0 and \cri as their `parent' SPH particle.